-Rearranging the terms and using that $\hat r=r+t$ one obtains the desired inequality.
-It is clear from the argument above that equality holds if and only if $\Omega=x+r\Omega_*$, that is when $\Omega$ is homothetic to $\Omega_*$.
-This completes the proof of \thmref{thm:MainRin}.
+which proves the claimed inclusion.
+Moreover, it is clear that equality holds if and only if $h(\Omega, u)=r$ for all $u\in \mathcal{U}(\Omega)$ that is when $\Omega$ is homothetic to its form body.
+This completes the proof of Theorem~\ref{thm:MainRin}.

 Deducing Corollary~\ref{cor:CorMainWidth} is simply a matter of applying the following theorem due to Steinhagen~\cite{Steinhagen}.
 We note that this theorem appeared in the case of planar convex bodies in earlier work by Blaschke~\cite{Blaschke}, and this simpler case is sufficient for proving the inequality conjectured in~\cite{LaptevGeisingerWeidl}.